c-mcmahon/Convolution-Neural-Network/README.md

-# Convolution-Neural-Network
+# Convolutional-Neural-Network
-USed tensorflow and keras to create a CNN to classify pictures of cats and dogs
+Used tensorflow and keras to create a CNN to classify pictures of cats and dogs